davidstutz/hierarchical-graph-based-video-segmentation/README.md

 ## Usage

 An usage example can be found in `segment_cli/main.cpp`.
-See also `io.h` and `io_util.h` for basic input and output and the format of the labels computed by the algorithm.
-Example usage:
+Example:

     // The video is expected to be provided as sequence of images, see alley_1 as example.
     // The same holds for the optical flow, which is provided using text files formatted